 Why do you charge an admission fee for the performance?

 A nominal admission charge of $6 for adults and $4 for children helps pay for the building rental and script licenses.

 Ask for a replacement from your child’s instructor.
-There is a $3 replacement charge for each script or CD.
+There is a $3 replacement charge for each script.